East girls beat No. 2 Bluefield

 The Lady Warriors, who are No. 10 in the latest AP poll, whipped No. 2 and previously unbeaten Bluefield, 69-50, on Wednesday night at New Richmond.

-Jasmine Blankenship scored 23 points and hit five threes, and 6-5 Emily Saunders scored all of her 15 points and got most of her 17 boards in the second half to lead East.
+Jasmine Blankenship scored 23 points and hit six threes, and 6-5 Emily Saunders scored all of her 15 points and got most of her 17 boards in the second half to lead East.

 “We started to handle the Bluefield press more effectively in the second half,” said Warriors coach Angie Boninsegna.
 “And Emily dominated the second half, offensively and defensively.